 - Keep documentation about your illness or injury

 During your free initial consultation, we will discuss all aspects of your situation.
 This includes attorney's fees.
 At Atkinson Law Office, P.A. & Minnesota Disability, we are only paid if we are successful in obtaining benefits.
 Our services are at no risk to you.
 If we are successful in recovering benefits, we are only paid a portion of the money awarded to you.
 Contact our firm to learn more about fees.

 Contact Our Minnesota Disability Benefits Attorneys

-Contact us at 651-964-6274 or 877-719-7696.
+Contact us at 651-964-6274.
 The first consultation is free.
 We can be reached 24/7 with our after-hours answering service and are available to schedule consultations to meet at your convenience.
 If your injury prevents you from visiting our staff in the office, we are happy to make home, hospital and off-site consultations by appointment.